dnackat/Some-C-programs/finance/README.md

 ### Finance ###
-_This is a dummy share trading website where users can register, login, quote, buy, sell, browse transaction history, and logout.
+_This is a dummy share trading website where users can register, login and logout; quote, buy, and sell stocks; and browse their transaction history.
 This website is implemented using Python/Flask on the back-end with a SQLite database and HTML/CSS/Jinja2 on the front-end.
 Follow these instructions to launch the website_:

 1. This website uses AlphaVantage to pull share prices, so you will need to get an API key [here](https://www.alphavantage.co/support/#api-key).